larsulbricht/awesome-digital-assets/readme.md

 ## Digital Assets & Tokenization
 ### DLT-based Capital Market
-- [MAS: Project Guardian](https://www.mas.gov.sg/schemes-and-initiatives/project-guardian) - Project Guardian references a four layered model to describe technology components in a digital asset network.
-The reference model provides the context for considering the interactions between different component layers in a digital asset solution.
-Each layer could be governed and implemented by different actors.
+- [MAS: Project Guardian](https://www.mas.gov.sg/schemes-and-initiatives/project-guardian) - Project Guardian references a four-layered model to describe technology components in a potential digital asset network for capital markets.
-- ⭐️ [GFMA: Impact of Distributed Ledger Technology in Global Capital Markets](https://www.gfma.org/wp-content/uploads/2023/05/impact-of-dlt-on-global-capital-markets-full-report.pdf) - In-depth report covering the topic of a DLT-based capital market from Basics to more advanced topics.
+- [GFMA: Impact of Distributed Ledger Technology in Global Capital Markets](https://www.gfma.org/wp-content/uploads/2023/05/impact-of-dlt-on-global-capital-markets-full-report.pdf) - In-depth report covering the topic of a DLT-based capital market from basics to more advanced topics. ⭐️
 - [Bain: How Tokenization Can Fuel a $400 Billion Opportunity in Distributing Alternative Investments to Individuals](https://www.bain.com/insights/how-tokenization-can-fuel-a-400-billion-opportunity-in-distributing-alternative-investments-to-individuals/) - This paper describes how blockchain and tokenization could directly address the distribution challenges facing the alternatives industry.
 - [BCG: Relevance of on-chain asset tokenization in 'crypto winter'](https://web-assets.bcg.com/1e/a2/5b5f2b7e42dfad2cb3113a291222/on-chain-asset-tokenization.pdf) - BCG Report on the relevance of on-chain asset tokenization.
 - [Kinexys (JPM): Project EPIC](https://www.jpmorgan.com/kinexys/documents/JPMC-Kinexys-Project-Epic-Whitepaper-2024.pdf) - This report serves as a comprehensive examination of Kinexys' perspective on privacy, identity and composability in asset tokenization.
-- [KPMG & KfW: DLT-based Capital Market](https://www.kfw.de/PDF/Investor-Relations/Pdf-Dokumente-Investor-Relations/KPMG-Blockchain-basierter-Kapitalmarkt-Whitepaper_ENG.pdf) - An analysis of the degree of maturity based on KFW's first two blockchain-based digital bonds.
+- [KPMG & KfW: DLT-based Capital Market](https://www.kfw.de/PDF/Investor-Relations/Pdf-Dokumente-Investor-Relations/KPMG-Blockchain-basierter-Kapitalmarkt-Whitepaper_ENG.pdf) - An analysis of the degree of maturity of DLT-based capital markets based on KfW's first two blockchain-based digital bonds.
 - [Fabian Schär for the European Commission: Enhancing financial services with permissionless blockchains](https://op.europa.eu/en/publication-detail/-/publication/cab54e8e-ad3b-11ef-acb1-01aa75ed71a1/language-en) - This report examines the potential of public permissionless blockchains to enhance traditional financial services.

 ### Tokenization by Asset Class

 #### Tokenized Funds
 - [BCG: Tokenized Funds - The Third Revolution in Asset Management Decoded](https://web-assets.bcg.com/81/71/6ff0849641a58706581b5a77113f/tokenized-funds-the-third-revolution-in-asset-management-decoded.pdf) - Fund tokenization, the third revolution in asset management, offers the potential to create billions of dollars in value for both financial institutions and end investors, according to this whitepaper.
-- [Project Guardian: (Tokenized) Funds Framework (GFF)](https://www.mas.gov.sg/-/media/mas-media-library/development/fintech/guardian/guardian-funds-framework.pdf) - The framework provides recommendations for establishing a framework for the tokenisation of the fund lifecycle and activities, including asset servicing, and on-chain share register archetypes and data.
+- [Project Guardian: (Tokenized) Funds Framework (GFF)](https://www.mas.gov.sg/-/media/mas-media-library/development/fintech/guardian/guardian-funds-framework.pdf) - The framework provides recommendations for the tokenisation of the fund lifecycle and activities, including asset servicing, and on-chain share register archetypes and data.
-- [DTCC: Smart NAV Pilot Report: Bringing Trusted Data to the Blockchain Ecosystem](https://www.dtcc.com/-/media/Files/Downloads/DTCC-Connection/Smart_NAV-Report.pdf) - As part of this exploration, DTCC developed a new pilot, Smart NAV, which leveraged DTCC's digital asset capabilities, as well as Chainlink, a leading technology platform for cross-chain interoperability, and blockchain abstraction.
+- [DTCC: Smart NAV Pilot Report: Bringing Trusted Data to the Blockchain Ecosystem](https://www.dtcc.com/-/media/Files/Downloads/DTCC-Connection/Smart_NAV-Report.pdf) - As part of this exploration, DTCC developed a new pilot, Smart NAV, which leveraged DTCC's digital asset capabilities, as well as Chainlink for cross-chain interoperability.
 - [Analysis of Blackrock's MMF (BUIDL)](https://www.steakhouse.financial/projects/blackrock-buidl#21-record-of-ownership) - Analysis of BlackRock's tokenized Money Market Fund (BUIDL), focusing on ownership structure and solution design.
-- [FIRM: DLT and Digital Assets in the Evolving Realm of Asset Management](https://firm.fm/wp-content/uploads/2024/02/FINAL_Round-Table-Assetmanagement_Whitepaper_II.pdf) - This whitepaper examines the integration of DLT into asset management, describing the benefits as well as the potential risks.
+- [FIRM: DLT and Digital Assets in the Evolving Realm of Asset Management](https://firm.fm/wp-content/uploads/2024/02/FINAL_Round-Table-Assetmanagement_Whitepaper_II.pdf) - This whitepaper examines the integration of DLT into asset management, describing the benefits as well as potential risks.
 It also shows a case study by Bankhaus Metzler on the issue and trading of native crypto fund shares under German law.

 #### Tokenized Securities & Bonds
-- [Project Guardian: Fixed Income Framework (GFIF)](https://www.mas.gov.sg/-/media/mas-media-library/development/fintech/guardian/guardian-fixed-income-framework.pdf) - The framework provides an industry guide to implementing tokenisation in Debt Capital Markets and integrates ICMA Capital Market Association's Bond Data Taxonomy, Capital Markets and Technology Association's Token Standards, and the Global Financial Markets Association's Design Principles for Tokenised Securities.
+- [Project Guardian: Fixed Income Framework (GFIF)](https://www.mas.gov.sg/-/media/mas-media-library/development/fintech/guardian/guardian-fixed-income-framework.pdf) - This detailed framework provides an industry guide to implementing tokenisation in Debt Capital Markets.

 #### Tokenized Real Estate
 - [Deloitte: Digital dividends - How tokenized real estate could revolutionize asset management](https://www2.deloitte.com/us/en/insights/industry/financial-services/financial-services-industry-predictions/2025/tokenized-real-estate.html) - The global market for commercial real estate tokenization is expected to expand dramatically by 2035.
 Here's how a few players are making waves.